sjpacwa/SBChain/README.md

 Creates a new transaction at a node at the current block.

 **Parameters**:
-1. 'input': the amount of money to be used as an input
+1. "input": the amount of money to be used as an input
-2. 'output': Dictionary of all recipients of this transactions as well as the amount to give each recipient
+2. "output": Dictionary of all recipients of this transactions as well as the amount to give each recipient

 **Assumptions**:
 1. The node that receives this endpoint call is the sender